 Becoming a part of the NCCS Team is an answer to prayer for Terry as it provides a great opportunity to use his gifts and vast experience to help this Christian school to grow and accomplish it's vision and goals for the future.

-Alicia Jenkins is the assistant to our Head of School.
+Alicia Jenkins is our Administrative Assistant.
 Mrs. Jenkins moved to Arden, NC from Columbus, GA in 2014.
 Working as office manager at Project Rebound for foster children, her passion for children and health helped her to served as fitness manager and certified fitness trainer at CJ FITS Inc, after-school community centers, and outreach programs.
 She served as Chapter coordinator in Youth and College division in NAACP Columbus, GA Chapter.
 Mrs. Jenkins is a mother and grandmother.
 She has a spiritual passion and responsibility for developing children's strength through love and actions.
 Her foundational scripture is 2 Corinthians 5:7 "Walk by faith not by sight".

-Ashley Bond is our Director of Operations & Communications.
+Ashley Bond is our Director of Communications and Operations.
 She is a Magna Cum Laude graduate of Auburn University and holds a B.A. in Public Relations.
 Ms. Bond was drawn to New City because she saw great potential in the school’s ability to break down socio-economic and racial barriers for future generations.
-She has invested heavily in the school community both as our former kindergarten teacher and as a community spokesperson.
+She is invested heavily in the school community both as our former kindergarten teacher and as a community spokesperson.
 Ms. Bond is excited to work with individual and community donors to build a network of friends that love and support New City.

 Courtney Lotz has been our Kindergarten teacher since 2015.
 She graduated from the University of North Carolina at Greensboro in 2012 with B.S. in Infant to Adolescent Development.
 She became a certified Child Life Specialist in 2014.
 She has previously worked with children and families in various settings across the globe.
 Mrs. Lotz is thrilled to be working in an environment where she can provide her students with a hope bigger than themselves.

-Mandie Pinter has been our second grade teacher since 2010.
+Mandie Pinter taught second grade from 2010-2017 and moved to first grade in August2017.
 She graduated from Elon University with a B. A. in History and three years Elementary Education experience.
 Since graduating she has worked with youth at Salvation Army Boys and Girls Club and Trinity Presbyterian Church.
 It is her dream come true to be teaching at a school like New City Christian.
 She says, “I love being able to maximize my creativity as a teacher and seeing how that translates to student engagement and excitement in the learning topic.”
 Mrs. Pinter loves those moments in the classroom and out of the classroom when she overhears students talking about concepts they have learned in school.

 Tonya Johnson has taught at New City since its founding in 2006.
 Mrs. Johnson is a graduate of Auburn University and has specialized training in the Orton-Gillingham approach to reading instruction.
 She has also been a tutor at the Hillcrest Enrichment Center, KIPP, Asheville Youth Academy and New City Christian School tutoring services.
 In the summer of 2010 she was an instructor with the Asheville Augustine Project through the Literacy Council.
 Ms. Johnson found herself at New City following “a plea to God to make a difference.”
 She believes prayer is a powerful tool in nurturing lives.
 She is passionate about cultivating a true joy of learning in the life of each student who enters her classroom.